TLDWTutorials/FleschKincaidPython/README.md

+# Interview Transcript Analysis with Flesch-Kincaid Grade Leve

-his Python script, `assess_grade.py`, offers a simple and effective way to analyze qualitative interview transcripts and calculate the Flesch-Kincaid grade level for each participant's responses.
+This Python script, `assess_grade.py`, offers a simple and effective way to analyze qualitative interview transcripts and calculate the Flesch-Kincaid grade level for each participant's responses.
 It's ideal for researchers, linguists, and educators interested in readability and qualitative data analysis.

 ## Features